rosettatype/hyperglot/README_database.md

 - Languages that are not written should not be included.
 Obviously.
 - Languages that have some speakers should not be marked as `extinct` even if ISO standard says so.
 - When adding or editing language data use the CLI commands `hyperglot-validate` to check your new data is compatible and use `hyperglot-save` to actually "save" the database in a standardized way (clean up, sorting, etc).
+- Note a few things that will happen automatically when saving with `hyperglot-save`:
+  - Marks found in `base` or `auxiliary` will get added to `marks`
+  - All `marks` entries will be placed on top of `◌` for easier readability
+  - All character list entries will be spaced with a single space between them, on one line
+  - All language and orthography attributes will be sorted a-z; while this might not be the most intuitive, this ensures that data is always sorted the same, and thus comparing different versions of the data (with version control) yields predictable results
 - When contributing code make sure to install the `pytest` package and run `pytest` to make sure no errors are detected.
 Ideally, write tests for any code additions or changes you have added.

 ## Sources